justinthelaw/uds-rke2/docs/NVIDIA-GPU-OPERATOR.md

 # NVIDIA GPU Operator

-The NVIDIA GPU Operator provides a single-pane management resources that follows the Kubernetes operator pattern.
+The NVIDIA GPU Operator provides single-pane management resources that follow the Kubernetes operator pattern.
 When configured properly, capabilities like time-slicing and multi-instance GPUs can be provisioned on existing GPU resources on nodes within the cluster.
 Additionally, some optional components within the NVIDIA GPU Operator allow engineers to maintain NVIDIA dependencies in a Kubernetes-native way.

 ## Node Feature Discovery

-The Kubernetes Node Feature Discovery component allows other Kubernetes resources define and consume hardware and software resources available on a node.
-The NVIDIA GPU Operator requires this to be installed on the cluster beforehand so that NVIDIA GPUs can be characterized properly
+The Kubernetes Node Feature Discovery component allows other Kubernetes resources to define and consume hardware and software resources available on a node.
+The NVIDIA GPU Operator requires this to be installed on the cluster beforehand so that NVIDIA GPUs can be characterized properly.

 ## Optional Components

 > [!IMPORTANT]
-> Many of the default-disabled optional components of the operator contain images/containers that are not available within IronBank, and must be pulled from NVCR.
+> Many of the default-disabled optional components of the operator contain images/containers that are not available within IronBank and must be pulled from NVCR.

 ### NVIDIA Container Toolkit

 The NVIDIA Container Toolkit allows containerized applications and services to consume NVIDIA GPUs as resources.
-This is usually pre-installed on the host node prior to air-gapping or via an internally mirrored package repository or by bringing in the dependencies into the air-gap.
+This is usually pre-installed on the host node prior to air-gapping or via an internally mirrored package repository or by bringing the dependencies into the air-gap.
 The NVIDIA GPU Operator includes a DaemonSet that can be enabled to install the NVIDIA Container Toolkit on the host as a Kubernetes resource, allowing engineers the flexibility of deploying and updating the toolkit in a Kubernetes-native way.

 If your NVIDIA Container Toolkit is pre-installed, please ensure that the `containerd` runtime was correctly configured post-toolkit installation.
 The `/etc/containerd/config.toml` should look something like this: